titanicoctopus/Notes/UE2 Text Canvans.md

 Eternal Winter

 "An unusual cold wind blows from [REGION].
 If this persists it will ruin the crops!."
 "This frigid weather will not let up!
-Hopefully it's just a fluke or we're forced to move away."
+Hopefully it's just a fluke or we're forced to find warmer lands."
 "I've never experienced such cold!
 It even cuts with winter gear on."

 Bir's Tomb
 "You would never believe it but I've been near Bir's Tomb when I was traveling in [REGION].
-I was caught in a storm and when it dissipated I've found this clay fragment [[]]clearly saying BIR.
+I was caught in a storm and when it dissipated I've found this clay fragment clearly saying BIR. ""

 Marang Ruin
 "Did you know that there is a ruin nearby left by the Marang?
 And this is not an ordinary one either!
 If you look at the walls you can see the decorations are made from bronze!  "